Measurement System

 - Standard/Drawing

-As a result of the activity, we make a decision based on a value that represents the diameter.
+As a result of the activity, we decided based on a diameter value.

 Measurement System Analysis (MSA):